-Barwon Heads Village Park is a diverse park built around the Moonah woodlands and spaces for small scale sport, recreation and community use consistent with the casual beachyness and unpolished character of the coastal village.
+Barwon Heads Village Park is a diverse park built around the Moonah woodlands and spaces for small scale sport, recreation and community use consistent with the casual beachy and unpolished character of the coastal village.

 The park is covered in trees and vegetation intersecting and wrapping around the park protecting it from the wind and weather.
-The central core to the park, the Moonah woodlands provide a blanket of densely intertwined canopies with sheltered, quiet and calm trails tunnelling through the understorey.
+The central core to the park, the Moonah woodlands provide a blanket of densely intertwined canopies with sheltered, quiet and calm trails meandering through the understorey.

 The relatively large park has a strong sense of distinct and separate spaces, delicately balancing natural, informal open green space areas with developed sporting and organised community use areas nestled amongst the trees.
 A core unsealed outer trail and a web of smaller trails connect the park for the community to wander and explore.
 Unsealed roads and parking further add to the organic and rustic charm of the park.
-The use of the park ebbs and flows across the day, the week and the seasons.
-If the main street is the heart of town, the Village Park is the lungs, bringing life to kids play, youthful adventure, sport and recreation for all ages, genders, backgrounds and abilities.